 Sucht Schweiz has summarised the most useful tips for parents and teachers:

-* Professor Christoph Möller
+Prof. Dr. Christoph Möller

 Chief consultant in the department for paediatric psychiatry and psychotherapy and psychosomatic medicine at the Auf der Bult centre in Hanover and has written several books on the subject of digital media (only available in German).